-The last time I had this opportunity was in Film Movements class, where my absolute bae of a teacher David (call me) was able to match my own knowledge of queer representation in film.
-I don’t know as much as I’d like, of course, but at least David and I could stand together against that one young white girl decided there was ‘nothing inherently queer about Hairspray‘.
-Yeah we were tough that day…
+The last time I had this opportunity was in Film Movements class, where my absolute bae of a teacher David (call me) matched me in knowledge about queer representation in film.
+I don’t know as much as I’d like, of course, but at least David and I could stand together against that one white girl who decided ‘there’s nothing inherently queer about Hairspray‘.

 The Russo Test was invented by queer film buff and co-founder of GLAAD, Vito Russo.
 It exists to bring light to how queer and genderqueer characters are represented on screen.
 To pass the Russo Test:

 1. The film contains a character that is identifiably lesbian, gay, bisexual, and/or transgender.

 2. That character must not be solely or predominantly defined by their sexual orientation or gender identity.
 I.E. they are made up of the same sort of unique character traits commonly used to differentiate straight characters from one another.